 One of these projects was the China-England Exchange.
 Miss Doherty travelled to Shanghai and spent two weeks working alongside maths teachers in China.

 Since then, the work of the Maths Hubs have continued to flourish and there have been many more opportunities for the China-England Exchange.

-Miss Watson, our Maths Lead, has been working with the Maths Hubs for the past two years.
+Miss Watson, our Maths Lead, has been working with the Maths Hubs for the past three years.
 She is continuing to work alongside colleagues to develop the understanding of conceptual and procedural fluency and sharing the information with staff at St Joseph's at regular staff meetings.

 Our staff use Whiterose Maths to support their planning and the sequence of lessons each week.
 Please take a look at the Progression Document below to see how Whiterose corresponds to the National Curriculum.

 Times Tables Rock Stars is a carefully sequenced programme of daily times tables practice that has very successfully boosted times tables knowledge worldwide.

 Here at St Joseph’s we have a school subscription to Times Tables Rock Stars and each pupil has their own individual login that enables this platform to be accessed from home.
 Please ensure your child has their login – this can be provided by their class teacher – and is making use of this fantastic maths resource.

 In order to login, please follow the link and enter the school post code, SE8 3PH, alongside the username and password allocated to your child.